fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 ```
 On `line 6`, we initialise a local variable `s`, and assign it to the string object `'hello'`.
 On `line 7`, we initialise a local variable `t`, and assign it to the return value of the `fix` method, where the local variable `s` is passed as an argument.

 On `lines 1-4`, we define the `fix` method which takes a single parameter `value`.
-On `line 2`, we initialise a local variable `value`, which is assigned to the return value of calling the `upcase` method on the object which is passed by reference by the `value` method parameter.
+On `line 2`, we reassign the local variable `value`, which is assigned to the return value of calling the `upcase` method on the object which is passed by reference by the `value` method parameter.
 As the `.upcase` method is not mutating, this has the effect of initialising the local variable `value` on a new string object, `'HELLO'` per the returned value of calling `upcase` on the `'hello'` string object.

 On `line 3`, we mutate this `value` object by calling the destructive `.concat` method on it, with the `'!'` string object passed as an argument.
 This has the ffect of appending a `'!'` character to the `'HELLO'` string object.
 As there is no explicit `return` in this method, the return value of this `.concat` method call is what the `fix` method call will return (with the local variable `s` as an argument).